Tiering the Analyst Briefing List for Better Resource Allocation

 At ARInsights, we provide Analyst Power 100 rankings — a look at the analysts who are generating the most “buzz” and interactions among ARchitect users.
 While your own analyst ranking and tiering system should be based on your specific business, industry and goals, this list can help validate your own efforts and impressions.

 Allocating Resources Between Tiers

-- AR managers need to institute an ongoing process to create and maintain a tiering structure for allocating resources to the IT industry analysts who can most affect corporate AR goals.
+- Rather than cater to all analysts, AR managers should create a tiering structure — allocating resources to the IT industry analysts who can most affect corporate AR goals.

 - To support and implement the tiering process, it’s important to educate colleagues and executives on analyst influence and AR priorities.

 - Periodically revisit and reevaluate your tiering structure to ensure you’re adhering to the standards you’ve set and maximizing effectiveness, and to ensure your analyst groupings are still appropriate.